-We use a variety of techniques to encourage the children to have an active engagement in French.
+We use a variety of techniques to encourage our children to be actively engaged in French.
 These include: games, role-play and action songs.
 We use mime and actions to accompany new vocabulary as this serves to demonstrate the language without the need for translation.
 We emphasise listening, responding and speaking skills with the addition of simple reading and writing skills.
 We use multi-sensory and kinaesthetic approach to teaching e.g. we try to introduce a physical element into some of the games, rhymes and songs.
 We make lessons as enjoyable as possible so that the children develop a positive attitude to the learning of French.
-We build the children’s confidence through the praise for any contribution they make.
+We build our children’s confidence through the praise for any contribution they make within lessons.

-We have a subscription to Linguascope which is a fantastic tool that enables our children to explore French in a motivating, visual and memorable way; they have access to games and activities to consolidate their learning in a huge number of topics and can work at their own pace.
+In addition to this, we have a subscription to 'Linguascope' which is a fantastic tool that enables our children to explore French in a motivating, visual and memorable way; they have access to games and activities to consolidate their learning in a huge number of topics and can work at their own pace.
 This can be accessed at home so please see your child's class teacher if you would like their login details to continue this learning at home (children can access any of the languages on Liguascope, not just French, so they could expand their knowledge of languages even further!).

 Here are some suggestions for ways you can help your child with French at home:

 1. Take your child to a museum